nxu96/rtab_mapping/README.md

 `roslaunch localization amcl.launch`

-- To make the robot localize itself, you need to tele-operate the robot moving from starting position (bottom-right corner) to another end of the house (top-right corner).
+- To make the robot localize itself, you need to tele-operate the robot to move from starting position (bottom-right corner) to another end of the house (top-right corner).

 ## Behavior